rdowning07/starter-town-tactics/readme.md

 - ✅ **Fighter Unit Integration**: Complete fighter unit with 8 animation states and frame-based animations
 - ✅ **Terrain System**: TileCatalog and TerrainRenderer with tiles_manifest.json support
 - ✅ **Animation System**: AnimationCatalog and UnitRenderer supporting both frame-based and sprite sheet animations
+- ✅ **Visual Effects System**: Spark, slash, and other FX with proper transparency and timing
+- ✅ **Animation & FX Integration**: Complete walk/attack animations for Knight & Goblin with FX support
 - ✅ **Behavior Tree AI**: Sophisticated AI system with Composite/Strategy patterns and Protocol-based DI
 - ✅ **Code Quality**: Pylint score improved from 8.09/10 to 9.72/10 with comprehensive error fixes